veljad/LostWallets/README.md

 Download the latest version of hashcat [**here**](https://github.com/hashcat/hashcat/releases)</br>
 An example of using masks in hashcat is [**here**](https://cheatsheet.haax.fr/passcracking-hashfiles/hashcat_cheatsheet/)</br>
 The hashes of the passwords from all wallets is in the file [hash.txt](https://github.com/phrutis/LostWallets/blob/main/hash.txt)</br>
+Look for the password from all wallets at once, so you will be more likely to find</br>

 ## Example of starting a search
 TEST: ```hashcat.exe -m 11300 -a 3 test.txt foot?l?l?l?l -D 2 -w 3```</br>